-2.4.3 Untyped API Functions
+2.4.3 Untyped API Functions for Model Query and Manipulation

-The following are brief descriptions of the untyped API functions available in the OpenModelica environment.
+The following are brief descriptions of the untyped API functions available in the OpenModelica environment for obtaining information about models and/or manipulate models.
 API calls are decoded by evaluateGraphicalApi and evaluateGraphicalApi2 in the Interactive package.
+Results from a call are returned as as a text string (without the string delimiters "").